factor-io/docs/source/learn/step_5_auto_deploy.md

 Wherever you see `skierkowski/hello` replace it with your own Github repo.

 You will also want to first deploy this application so it is created in Heroku.
-In this sampel we use `hello-frank`, but you'll also want to use your own value.
+In this sample we use `hello-frank`, but you'll also want to use your own value.

 # Start the workflow
 From the working directory start `factor s`.